General Information

 Lynsey Thomas (Recepcionist)

-We have 33 general critical care beds (Level 2&3) divided between Intensive Care Unit 2 and Intensive Care Unit 3 and General High Dependency Unit.
+We have 33 general critical care beds (Level 2&3) divided between Unit 2, Unit 3 and General Critical Care Unit.

-We also have input into the Spinal High Dependency Unit (L2, 4 beds) and the Neurosurgical High Dependency Unit (L2, 8 beds).
-There is a separate Cardiac Intensive Care Unit and Paediatric Intensive Care Unit.
+We also have input into the Spinal High Dependency Unit (L2 x 4 beds) and the Neurosurgical High Dependency Unit (L2 x 8 beds).
+There is a separate Cardiac Intensive Care Unit and Paediatric Critical Care Unit.
 We take referrals from any area of the hospital.
 In your role within the critical care team you may be asked to provide care for a patient in any of these areas.

-We have more than 200 members of nursing staff, a physiotherapy team led by Phil Howard and Heidi Williamson and dietetics team led by Rachel Edson.
+We have more than 200 members of nursing staff, a physiotherapy team led by Phil Howard, an occupational therapist Sharon Barker, critical care pharmacy team led by Luke Alderson and dietetics team led by Rachel Edson.

 We have a 24/7 Critical Care Outreach team at The James Cook University Hospital which will follow up all discharges from critical are and review referrals.
 Their bleep number is 7000.
 The Critical Care Outreach team at the Friarage covers 12 h a day / 7 days a week.